| Every day, the citizens of the Internet send each other billions of e-mail messages. If you are online a lot, you yourself

 server.
 The Mindspring server recognizes that the domain name for jsmith is at Mindspring, so it hands the message to Mindspring's

+POP3 server, which puts the message in jsmith's mailbox.
 If, for some reason, the SMTP server at HowStuffWorks cannot connect with the SMTP server at Mindspring, then the message

 goes into a queue.
 The SMTP server on most machines uses a program called sendmail to do the actual sending, so this